top of page

 NEWENT & DISTRICT PROBUS CLUB

-Visitors are always welcome, with no obligation to join.
-For more information, please visit our website: newentprobus.com or contact our Club Secretary: Contact Details on PDF copy on Home Page
+For more info visit: newentprobus.com or Email: Contact Details on PDF copy on Home Page

 KILCOT & GORSLEY WI

 Visitors are welcome, we are very informal and don’t sing Jerusalem except on special occasions!
-For more information, call Anne Course on Contact Details on PDF copy on Home Page
+For more information, call Anne Course 07951 819051

 KARATE